ecphp/cas-bundle/README.md

 # CAS Bundle

-A CAS bundle for Symfony 4 & 5.
+A CAS bundle for Symfony.

 Read more on the dedicated documentation site: https://ecphp-cas-bundle.readthedocs.io/